Surstromming/reviews-app/README.md

 # reviews-app

-You need to have npm installed to run this app
+You need to have yarn or npm installed to run this app

 To get all dependencies run
 ````bash